+1-855-848-1332

 • If possible a visual guide can help a user quickly and easily navigate an application.

-Button Size and Placement
+Button size and placement

 1. How will your device be held?